Atari is introducing a brand new console to the market - its first for many years.

 Here then is what we know about the box so far.

-Atari VCS design and specifications
+Atari VCS specifications and design

 The Atari VCS has a design inspired by iconic Atari products, a bit like the Atari 2600/VCS from the 70s and early 80s that it now shares a name with.
 It is slimmer and more set-top-box in stature, however.